alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 ## 7. Scope

-**7.1** This Code of Conduct applies to all members participating in the activities, events and processes taking place within the **Open Research Community Building Team**.
+**7.1** This Code of Conduct applies to all team members participating in the activities, events and processes taking place within the **Open Research Community Building Team**.
 Specifically, our Code of Conduct applies to any conduct:
 - in interactions within the team/community
 - at any team activity, communication or event
 - outside the team activity when a team member is representing projects associated with the team
-- by members outside the team engaging on the Open Community Building GitHub repository.

-**7.2** This Code of Conduct also applies to individuals officially representing the community in public spaces.
+**7.2** This Code of Conduct also applies to individuals outside this team officially representing the community in public spaces.

 Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed